-Thankfully, the Government has recognised the importance of the Otmoor basin for nature – including our own nature reserve – and specifically excluded corridor sub-option B2 from further consideration.
+Thankfully, the Government has recognised the importance of the Otmoor basin for nature – including our own nature reserve – and excluded it from further consideration.
 However, the rest of corridor B still includes two internationally important sites and over 30 Sites of Special Scientific Interest, or "SSSIs", and numerous locally important sites including nature reserves managed by the Wildlife Trusts.

 Of the three corridors originally proposed, we said Corridor B posed the greatest threat to nationally and internationally important sites in the parts of Oxfordshire and Buckinghamshire affected, so even though the threat to Otmoor has been lifted, the decision is potentially a disastrous one for nature.